njsoria/inline-field-update/README.md

+# Attempted Changes by Nate Soria

+Extending this inline editing tool to be able to manipulate booleans and numbers.

+# Original README
-# Add inline update to your nova resources
+## Add inline update to your nova resources

 This tool allows you to update a field of a resource in the index view (inline edit).

-## Installation
+### Installation

 You can install the package in to a Laravel app that uses [Nova](https://nova.laravel.com) via composer: